CwickWalt/Data-Structures-and-Algorithms-Practice/README.md

 # Data-Structures-and-Algorithms-Practice

-## This is a repo with the DS & A concepts/problems that I am currently practicing.
+## This is a repo with the DS & A concepts/problems that I am currently practicing, while also learning Python.